probabl-ai/skore/sphinx/api.rst

 Report for a single estimator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The class :class:`EstimatorReport` provides a reporter allowing to inspect and
+The class :class:`EstimatorReport` provides a report allowing to inspect and
 evaluate a scikit-learn estimator in an interactive way.
 The functionalities of the
-reporter are accessible through accessors.
+report are accessible through accessors.

 .. autosummary::
     :toctree: generated/